 Stamped Concrete Sealer Application

 Once the surface has completely dried, start applying the sealer evenly on the surface.
 Avoid “puddling” of the sealer; back brush any areas that start to pond or puddle up.
-Depending on the product and the type of finish you want, a second coat may be necessary.
-For glossy or “wet” look concrete sealers, additional coats can add more shine but be sure to follow the directions on the label and wait for the adequate dry time between coats.
+A second coat may be necessary depending on the product and the type of finish you want.
+For glossy or “wet” concrete sealers, additional coats can add more shine, but follow the label’s directions and wait for adequate dry time between coats.
 Once the entire surface is sealed, stay off the sealed concrete for the suggested amount of time, usually at least 24-48 hours.

 Keeping your stamped concrete surfaces maintained will improve the look and value of your property.
-Protecting stamped concrete from the elements, stains, and other contaminants are certainly the best way to protect your investment.
+Protecting stamped concrete from the elements, stains, and other contaminants is undoubtedly the best way to protect your investment.

 When you have stamped concrete that is spalling, what is the best thing to do and product to use?